 Monitor Your Reviews

-Reviews are the key to making money with Airbnb.
+Reviews are the key to earning money with Airbnb.
 Positive reviews go a long way to encourage more prospective guests to stay at your property versus another one.

 This directly impacts how much you can make with Airbnb.